 For example: “Oh how I wish we had a PM tool that automatically sends recurring invoices with our company’s layout and logo on them…” Then a few weeks later you show your boss Rodeo, which does exactly that.
 It’s a bit sneaky, but for a good cause.

-Whether you are contemplating to change careers, divorce your spouse, or switch project management software, writing up a good old pros and cons list is a great idea.
+Whether you are contemplating changing careers, divorcing your spouse, or switching project management software, writing up good old pros and cons list is a great idea.